damisotomi/Stacks--Queues-and-Deques-Data-structures/README.md

 Used the Queue data structure to solve a print queue problem Used the Deque data structue to create a palindrome checker function

+All linear abstract data types were implemented using pythons built in data structure; list